 ·Bachelor of Science Degree - Business Administration (Management Focus)

-I am responsible for heading up and supervising the studio's computer graphics division, as well as providing on-set visual effects supervision for numerous commercial projects, overseeing the entire process through completion of delivered materials.
-I oversee a team of 3d and 2d artists and designers, and am involved with staffing and managing these departments.
-I am responsible for bidding work with clients as well as developing and designing concepts and treatments for myself to direct, as well as for outside directors and agency creatives.
-I am also in charge of the technical development for the CG department, which encompasses the facility pipeline (a large part of which I designed and implemented) as well as project-specific research and development for the various technical challenges posed by current and upcoming productions.
+I was responsible for heading up and supervising the studio's bi-coastal computer graphics division, as well as providing on-set visual effects supervision for numerous commercial projects, overseeing the entire process through completion of delivered materials.
+I oversaw a team of 3D and 2D artists and designers, and was involved with staffing and managing these departments.
+I was responsible for bidding work with clients as well as developing and designing concepts and treatments for myself to direct, as well as for outside directors and agency creatives.
+I was also in charge of the technical development for the CG department, which encompassed the facility pipeline (a large part of which I designed and implemented) as well as project-specific research and development for the various technical challenges posed by the multitude of productions.

-To date, I have worked on nearly two hundred different projects in this role for clients large and small with a significant number of well established advertising agencies, including Goody Silverstein and Partners, BBDO, Chiat Day, Mullen, Arnold, Hill Holiday, 72 & Sunny, Leo Burnett, Saachi & Saachi, Wieden+Kennedy, Deutsch, Young and Rubicam, and many others.
+During my tenure, I completed over two hundred and fifty different projects in this role for clients large and small with a significant number of well established advertising agencies, including Goody Silverstein and Partners, BBDO, Chiat Day, Mullen, Arnold, Hill Holiday, 72 & Sunny, Leo Burnett, Saachi & Saachi, Wieden+Kennedy, Deutsch, Young and Rubicam, and many others.

 Sony Pictures Imageworks - Culver City, California April 2005 - September 2007